wp-plugins/star-wars-edge-of-the-empire-character-sheets/readme.txt

 If you like what I am doing with this plugin and have ideas to add to the future list, send me a message at <a href="mailto:ellenburgweb@gmail.com">ellenburgweb@gmail.com</a>

+Disclaimer: This is an unofficial plugin for the game Star Wars Edge of the Empire.
+No official affiliation to Lucasfilm Ltd. or Fantasy Flight Publishing, Inc.

 == Installation ==